Ondansetron is an anti-sickness medicine.

 |Also called||Ondemet®; Setofilm®; Zofran®|

-Ondansetron is an anti-sickness medicine.
-It is known as a serotonin receptor antagonist.
-It is prescribed to stop you from feeling sick.
+Ondansetron is an anti-sickness medicine, also known as an antiemetic.
+It is a serotonin receptor antagonist.
+It is prescribed to stop you from feeling sick (nauseated).
 It works by blocking the effect of a naturally produced chemical in your body, called serotonin.
 Serotonin is also referred to as 5HT3.

 Chemotherapy, radiotherapy and surgery can all cause the release of an increased amount of serotonin in your body.
 There are tiny areas in your small intestine and brain called 5HT3 receptors.
 Serotonin acts on these receptors and causes you to feel sick.
-Ondansetron works by blocking serotonin from acting on the receptors, and this stops you from feeling (or being) sick.
+Ondansetron works by blocking serotonin from acting on the receptors, and this stops you from feeling sick or being sick (vomiting).

 Before taking ondansetron